HullaBrian/HullaBrian/README.md

 ### HullaBrian
-- Freshman Computer Science student at UTSA
+- Junior Computer Science student at UTSA
-  - Cyber Operations Track
 - Proficient in Python, C, and Java
 - Interested in software development related to network automation and cyber security